Patients treated in OPD

-The building was a former bombed asylum centre in Kabul.
+The building was a former bombed nursery in Kabul.
 Today it is a surgical hospital for victims of war.

 At the Surgical Centre for War Victims in Kabul, our staff provide free, high-quality healthcare to the victims of the conflict that continues to blight the Country and capital city.

 16 years since the beginning of the war, no area of the Country can be said to be really safe, and even in the capital, Kabul, there are daily episodes of violence.
 In the first six months of 2017, according to UN data, civilian casualties in the capital area increased by 26% compared to 2016.
 Men, women, and children, whose only fault was to find themselves in the wrong place at the wrong time.

 The same data is confirmed by the trend in our hospital, where in the first half of 2017, 1,606 people were hospitalized.
 A growing number compared to a year ago; and think that in 2016 we had already set the admissions record since the centre opened: 4,182 people.

 The most important War Surgery Centre in the Country

 The EMERGENCY Centre in Kabul has 3 operating rooms, an intensive care unit, a sub-intensive care unit and 6 wards for patients.